VENUE INFORMATION AND CAMPUS MAP

 Taxis in Toronto may be hailed from the street, or pre-arranged by telephone.
 They are recognizable by their light on the roof of their car, and are legally required to carry their badge and registration in the interior of the cab.
 If you plan to travel via taxi we recommend using Beck Taxi or Dignity Transportation Inc. Please note that taxi companies are not permitted to charge extra for wheelchairs or service dogs.

 The Northrop Frye Centre in Victoria College will be available to attendees as a family room.
 There are no special facilities like sinks or plumbing but it will have tables and chairs as well as WiFi.
-Attendees can use it as a lactation room, a rendezvous room for partners and kids, or a place to relax with a tired child.
+Attendees can use it as a rendezvous room for partners and kids, or a place to relax with a tired child.
 As with the previous conference, the room is intended as a place where you can feel more comfortable; especially too, where partners or baby-sitters can wait without feeling out-of place at the conference.
-There will be a Facebook group to share advice and babysitting - contact Alexandra Gillespie for more information.
+There will be a Facebook group to share advice and babysitting - please contact Alexandra Gillespie directly for more information.
 Room 206 in Victoria College will be available as a lactation room.

 Room 211 in Victoria College will be available for attendees to use as a quiet space throughout the conference.